 4 – Dear Princess

-All in all, this is a release that doesn’t lack in hype, excitement, energy and sweetness.
-It’s a solid formula that makes us crave for more.
-It’s that good so we’re expecting big things from their second single.
+All in all, this is a release that doesn’t lack in hype, excitement, energy, and sweetness.
+It’s a solid formula that makes me crave more.
+It’s that good so I’m expecting big things from their second single.
 The hype for the next release is big and the bar is set really high, let’s see how it turns out in the end.
 Good job Lagrange Point.